 What’s A Prepper To Do?

 Information is just as much a resource as beans and rice.
-We need to understand things like wheat isn’t being shipped in the quantities the world is used to, fuel prices are expected to keep going up, or that chickens are being euthanized by the masses.
+We need to understand that wheat isn’t being shipped in the quantities the world is used to, fuel prices are expected to keep increasing, or that the masses are euthanizing chickens.

 What Not To Do